-Taking its name from the 18th-century Nepali painting, the ‘Ayurvedic Man’, this exhibition showcases an exquisite range of material from Wellcome’s historical collections, including Sanskrit, Persian and Tibetan manuscripts, vibrant gouache paintings, erotic manuals and animal-shaped surgical tools.
+Taking its name from an 18th-century Nepali painting, this exhibition showcased material from Wellcome’s historical collections: Sanskrit, Persian and Tibetan manuscripts, vibrant gouache paintings, erotic manuals and animal-shaped surgical tools.

-Ayurveda, translating as ‘the knowledge of long life’, is a centuries old but ever-evolving set of medical practices from South Asia.
-Today it continues to be transformed by biomedical and cultural exchanges.
-However, several questions remain: Who owns medical heritage?
-And what is the contemporary relevance of collections built from colonial encounters?
+Ayurveda or ‘the knowledge of long life’ is a centuries-old but ever-evolving set of medical practices from South Asia, which continues today to be transformed by biomedical and cultural exchanges.
+But critical questions remain: who owns medical heritage, and what is the contemporary relevance of collections built from colonial encounters?

-Featuring two new commissions from artist Ranjit Kandalgaonkar and filmmaker Nilanjan Bhattacharya, ‘Ayurvedic Man' invites you to explore and question our collections for yourself.
+Featuring new commissions from artist Ranjit Kandalgaonkar and filmmaker Nilanjan Bhattacharya, ‘Ayurvedic Man’ invited visitors to explore and question our collections.

 An exquisite treasury of illustrations and objects, Ayurvedic Man presents a visual history of some of the earliest medical systems and healing practices in the world.